xJonathanLEI/starkli/book/src/accounts.md

 Press [ENTER] once you've funded the address.
 ```

 Once the account deployment transaction is confirmed, the account file will be update to reflect the deployment status.
 It can then be used for commands where an account is expected.
+You can pass the account either with the `--account` parameter, or with the `STARKNET_ACCOUNT` environment variable.

 ## Account fetching